lingtengqiu/Facial_Expression_Similarity/README.md

 ```bash
 bash train.sh
 ```

-In train.sh, the argument of `d` means the GPU you want to use.

 ## Inference
 In the evaluator, we have implemented the multi-gpu inference base on the multi-process.
 In the inference phase, the function will spawns as many Python processes as the number of GPUs we want to use, and each Python process will handle a subset of the whole evaluation dataset on a single GPU.
 1. input arguments in shell: